nadiaenh/wics-workshop-2025/README.md

 - pnpm package manager (`npm install -g pnpm`)
 - A Supabase account and new empty project
 - An Anthropic API key (may require credit card information)

+If you don't have Node.js and/or pnpm installed, you can also just clone or fork this repository and **open it in [GitHub Codespaces](https://github.com/codespaces) or [Replit](https://replit.com)** for an instantaneous setup !

 ## 🚀 Getting Started